pregnault/samplelim/README.md

 BOWF <- df2lim(DF)
 ```

-Then, sampling is performed by a simple call to `rlim()`, as follows.
+Then, sampling is performed by a simple call to the function `rlim()`,
+as follows.

 ``` r
 sample <- rlim(lim = BOWF,